triggerflow/lithops-patch/README.md

 # Triggerflow patch for Lithops

-This repository contains all the necessary files to make the IBM-PyWren library running with the Triggerflow system.
+This repository contains all the necessary files to make the **Lithops** library running with the Triggerflow system.
 Note that this patch will modify the local `lithops` installation once applied.

 The Triggerflow patch for `lithops` is shipped with 4 different event sources: *kafka*, *Redis*, *Cloudant* and *IBM Cloud Object Store*.
 An event source is the place where the termination event of a functions is stored.